Skip to main content

 • Because each standalone division is treated as its own company, you can apply specific terminology to each division.
 For example, if you have a division for a specific industry, such as a nonprofit division, you can apply nonprofit terminology to that division.
 The terminology for the standalone division does not need to match the parent company's terminology.

-After a division has been imported as a standalone entity, you can import a budget for the division from QuickBooks Online, Xero, or Excel (for standalones from MYOB AccountRight Live).
+If a division has been imported as a standalone entity on a Fathom Pro plan, you can import a budget for the division from QuickBooks Online, Xero, or Excel.

-Notice: Only Xero, QuickBooks Online, and MYOB AccountRight Live companies can import divisions as standalone entities into Fathom directly from the source accounting system.
-If you're not using one of these accounting systems, you can also import standalones as individual Excel companies.
+Notice: Only Xero, QuickBooks Online, and MYOB Business companies can import divisions as standalone entities into Fathom directly from the source accounting system.
+If you're not using one of these accounting systems, you can also import standalones as individual Excel companies: Import financials from Excel.

-You must first import the parent company into Fathom to import a division as a standalone entity.
-Then,
+You must first import the parent company onto a Fathom Pro plan to import a division as a standalone entity.
+Then:

 3. Select either Xero, QuickBooks, or MYOB, depending on the parent company

-5. Select an existing company that you have imported into Fathom
+6. Select an existing company you have imported into Fathom that you want to import the standalone divisions from

 QuickBooks Online standalones with class and location hierarchy